josahty/robofriends/README.md

 # ztm-course-robofriends
-Exercise to create a web app using React and Redux.
+Exercise to create a web app using React components and containers.
 From Section 19 of Andrei Neagoie's Zero to Mastery course on Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).